DimaJoyti/go-coffee/dao/docs/PHASE_6_IMPLEMENTATION_PLAN.md

 - **User Satisfaction**: Feedback scores and usage analytics
 - **Business Metrics**: Impact on platform KPIs

-**Phase 6 will transform the Developer DAO Platform into an intelligent, self-optimizing ecosystem that provides unprecedented value to developers, community members, and the broader DeFi ecosystem! 🤖🚀**
+**6 will transform the Developer DAO Platform into an intelligent, self-optimizing ecosystem that provides unprecedented value to developers, community members, and the broader DeFi ecosystem! 🤖🚀**